 NRS 332.005 Short title.

 NRS 332.015 "Local government" defined.

 NRS 332.025 Other terms defined.

 NRS 332.027 Application of chapter to local school precincts.

-NRS 332.021 Application of enapter to local school precincts.
-PROCEDURES FOR LOCAL GOVERNMENT PURCHASING BIDDING PROCEDURES NRS 332.039 NRS 332.045 NRS 332.045 NRS 332.047 NRS 332.061 NRS 332.065 Advertisements or requests for bid on contract.
-Advertisement to be by notice to bid; publication; contents of notice.
-[Effective through June 30, 2018.]
-Advertisement to be by notice to bid; publication; contents of notice.
-[Effective July 1, 2018.]
-On-line bidding.
-Limitation on disclosure of proprietary information and of bid containing provision requiring negotiation or evaluation.
-Award of contract for which bids have been advertised or requested: Lowest responsive and responsible bidder; preference given to recycled products; reawarding contract.
-[Effective through June 30, 2018.]
-NRS 332.065 Award of contract for which bids have been advertised or requested: Lowest responsive and responsible bidder; prohibition on entering certain contracts without certification relating to certain boycotts of Israel; preference given to recycled products; reawarding contract.
-[Effective July 1, 2018.]
-NRS 332.068 Notice of protest of award of contract: Period for filing; contents; posting and disposition of bond or security; stay of action; immunity of governing body from liability to bidder.
-NRS 332.075 NRS 332.085 NRS 332.095 NRS 332.105 Rejection of bids.
-Determination of bidder's responsibility.
-Assignment of contracts.
-Bidders' bonds.
-EXCEPTIONS TO REQUIREMENTS FOR COMPETITIVE BIDDING NRS 332.112 NRS 332.115 Emergency contracts.
-Contracts not adapted to award by competitive bidding; purchase of equipment by local law enforcement agency, response agency or other local governmental agency; purchase of goods commonly used by hospital.
-NRS 332.117 Award of contract to nonprofit organization or agency for training and employment of persons with mental or physical disabilities.
+DDOCEDUDES FOR LOCAL COVERNMENT DURCHASING

+PROCEDURES FOR LOCAL GOVERNMENT PURCHASING

+Procedures for Solicitations

+NRS 332.039 Advertisements or requests for bid on contract.
+[Repealed.]
+NRS 332.043 Solicitation: Required contents.
+NRS 332.045 Advertisement of contract: Publication; contents.
+NRS 332.047 On-line solicitation.
+NRS 332.061 containing provision Limitation on disclosure of proprietary information and of solicitation requiring negotiation or evaluation.

+NRS 332.063 Contracts for which estimated annual amount required to perform is more than \$50,000 but not more than \$100,000: Solicitation of responses; permissive advertisement; award.

+NRS 332.065 Contracts for which estimated annual amount required to perform is more than \$100,000: Advertisement required; permissive solicitation; award; prohibition on entering without certification relating to certain boycotts of Israel.

+NRS 332.066 Contract for which estimated annual amount required to perform is more than \$100,000: Preference given to recycled products if method of solicitation is invitation to bid.

+NRS 332.068 Contract for which estimated annual amount required to perform is more than \$100,000: Filing and contents of protest of award; posting and disposition of bond or security; stay of action; immunity of governing body from liability to person who submits response.

+NRS 332.075 Contract for which estimated annual amount required to perform is more than \$100,000: Rejection of response.

+NRS 332.085 Determination of bidder's responsibility.
+[Repealed.]

+NRS 332.091 Maintenance of records of solicitations and responses.

+NRS 332.095 Assignment of contracts.

+NRS 332.105 Bonds.

+Exceptions to Requirements for Competitive Solicitations

+NRS 332.112 Emergency contracts.

+NRS 332.115 Contracts not adapted to award by competitive solicitation; purchase of certain equipment by local law enforcement agency, response agency or other local governmental agency; purchase of goods commonly used by hospital.

+NRS 332.117 Award of certain contracts to nonprofit organization or agency whose primary purpose is training and employment of persons with mental or physical disabilities.

 NRS 332.135 Contracts with carriers; solicitation of informal rate quotations; contracts with Purchasing Division of Department of Administration.

-NRS 332.146 NRS 332.148 Auction, closeout and bankruptcy sales; sale of merchandise left after exhibition.
-Failure to receive responsible bids.
-GENERAL POWERS AND DUTIES OF LOCAL GOVERNMENTS NRS 332.175 NRS 332.185 Trade-in allowances for personal property.
-Sale of personal property of public entity; public auctions; donation of surplus personal property by school district; chapter inapplicable to transactions regarding real property.
-NRS 332.195 NRS 332.201 Joinder or mutual use of contracts by governmental entities.
-Duty of governing body of certain counties to report to Office of Economic Development concerning local emerging small businesses.
-NRS 332.215 NRS 332.221 Commission to Study Governmental Purchasing: Members; meetings; duties.
-Provision of maintenance services and purchase of motor vehicle fuel for sale to public agencies or nonprofit corporations; regulations.
+NRS 332.146 Purchase or acquisition at auction, closeout and bankruptcy sales, sale of merchandise left after exhibition or other similar sale.

+NRS 332.148 Failure to receive responsible responses.

+GENERAL POWERS AND DUTIES OF LOCAL GOVERNMENTS

+NRS 332.175 Trade-in allowances for personal property.

+NRS 332.185 Disposal of personal property of local government; donation of surplus personal property by school district; chapter inapplicable to transactions regarding real property.

+NRS 332.195 Entering into contract pursuant to solicitation by other governmental entities or cooperative purchasing organizations; prohibition if contractor's license required for portion of work to be performed.

+NRS 332.201 Duty of governing body of certain counties to report to Office of Economic Development concerning local emerging small businesses.

+NRS 332.215 Commission to Study Governmental Purchasing: Members; Chair; meetings; duties.

+NRS 332.221 Provision of maintenance services for vehicles and purchase of motor vehicle fuel for sale to public agencies or nonprofit corporations that provide transportation to elderly or persons with disabilities; regulations.

 NRS 332.223 Use of facilities of local government by nonprofit corporation that provides ambulance services pursuant to franchise agreement.

 NRS 332.225 Requirements of chapter unaffected by approval by governing body of application for federal grant.
-PERFORMANCE CONTRACTS FOR OPERATING COST-SAVINGS MEASURES